Google Analytics data is an absolute feast of unlocked potential.

 - Be creative and entice clicks with effective anchor text.
 For example: “it’s like that time I got chased by a gorilla in the jungle” is very intriguing!

-Another very good strategy for decreasing exit and bounce rates is to create additional, complimentary content that either answers additional questions your users might have about a topic.
+Another very good strategy for decreasing exit and bounce rates is to create additional, complimentary content that answers additional questions your users might have about a topic.

 If you’ve ever visited Wikipedia you will notice they do this outstandly well; you can end up losing days clicking on a never ending stream of related topics.